ddc-java-12/capstone-project-proposal-HDawson-coder/docs/index.md

 Add a facebook log in component, this would allow users to see the levels their friends have gotten to along with their statistics.

 Add a leaderboard component for users to compare scores with other users using google sign in.

+Users will be able to invite each other to a "battle" in one level to see who can beat the level in the shortest amount of time or moves.